Read the One King's Impact Fund Guidance Document

 Research Impact Leads play an important role in transforming the culture of impact at King's.
 They work with faculties within their specialist areas, to boost the profile of impact around King's.
 Research Impact Leads have expertise in planning and evaluating impact at all stages.
 Find out who the Research Impact Lead is in your area.

 While “impact” is often used as a synonym for “REF impact case studies,” OKI brings together a holistic approach to impact not covered by the REF.
 While OKIF may fund potential impact case studies, applications should work to be more aspirational, thinking not about research assessment frameworks, but about change that operates across research, education, and service, plus includes the work of students and staff alongside community partners/alumni.
+This means that OKIF both resonates with and extends beyond REF and other external reporting requirements like KEF.

-Applications for OKIF can have impact goals that reach locally, regionally, nationally, and internationally (or a mix of any of these).
+Applications for OKIF can have impact goals that reach locally, nationally, and globally (or a mix of any of these).
 What is important is that partners, no matter their location, are included in the development of the project and that the application clearly articulates why these are the most appropriate partners for their work.

 All team members should contribute meaningfully to your project from the start and throughout.